Which types of visa exist for artists?

 A travel visa is a classical Schengen visa which is issued both for tourist and business trips.
-It is also issued for short-term work.
+It is also issued for short-term work (with the addition “EMPLOYMENT”).
 It allows the holder to enter and stay in the territory of the Schengen states.
-Please bear in mind that visas C are granted for a maximum length of stay of 90 days for every six months.
+Please bear in mind that visas C are granted for a maximum length of stay of 90 days within 180 days.

 Visa D: Long-stay visa

 Unlike the classical Schengen visa, a (national) visa D issued by an Austrian representation entitles holders to stay up to 6 months in Austria.
-A visa D issued by Austria or any other Schengen state entitles the holder to move freely within the territory of the other Schengen states up to three months within a period of 6 months on the basis of this visa and a valid travel document without intending to engage in gainful activity, provided the general requirements for entry are met and the person is not on the national list of alerts of the member state in question.
+A visa D issued by Austria or any other Schengen state entitles the holder to move freely within the territory of the other Schengen states up to 90 days within a period of 180 days on the basis of this visa and a valid travel document without intending to engage in gainful activity, provided the general requirements for entry are met and the person is not on the national list of alerts of the member state in question.

 Employment with visa (up to 6 months)

 Depending on the intended length of stay, a visa D (long-stay visa) or a Schengen visa category C (for short-term work) with the addition “EMPLOYMENT” is required for short-term work in the federal territory of Austria according to the provisions of the Aliens Police Act (Fremdenpolizeigesetz, FPG).
 This rule (mandatory visa) generally applies also to third-country nationals who are allowed to enter without a visa for other purposes (e.g. tourist trip).
 Applicants for a visa C or D for short-term work must present themselves personally at the competent Austrian representation and, depending on the nature of the intended employment and after consultation with the representation, submit the required documents.
-Persons whose integrity and reliability is known to the consulate may be dispensed from having to appear in person; they may have their application filed by a third person or send it by postal mail.
 This procedure is not possible for first-time application, the applicant’s integrity and reliability must first be assessed and then regularly checked.

 Generally, a distinction is made between